Wide-range-tunable Dirac-cone band structure in a chiral-time-symmetric non-Hermitian system: Cone structure

-which indicates that $v_{\mathrm{g}}$\ strongly depends on the ratio of $J$ and $T$, while it only depends on the hopping strength in a honeycomb lattice.
-It seems that it has a similar band structure with that of graphene near the zero-energy plane.
+which indicates that $v_{\mathrm{g}}$\ strongly depends on the ratio of $J$ and $T$ ($\gamma _{\mathrm{c}}=T-4J$), while it only depends on the hopping strength in a honeycomb lattice.
+In this sense, imaginary extension may make something easier to achieve than that in a Hermitian system.
+Furthermore, it seems that it has a similar band structure with that of graphene near the zero-energy plane.
 The difference between them is that the vertices of the cone of graphene are degenerate points, while the ones in the present model are exceptional points.
 For $\gamma <\gamma _{\mathrm{c}}$, the energy gap and the group velocity are tunable by $\gamma $, $J$, and $T$.
-The valley band structures for different $\gamma $\ are plotted in Fig. \ref {fig3}.
+The cone band structures for different $\gamma $\ are plotted in Fig. \ref{fig3}.